5ymph0en1x/Trinity/README.md

 ## Installation / Execution

 Just download the latest release, install it and launch the exe to see the simulation mode in action with real-time data coming from BitMEX.
-No API keys needed.
-If you want to reset the test, just delete 'order.csv' (if present), 'position.csv' and 'pnl.csv'...
+NO API KEYS NEEDED.

 ------------------------------------